UK sanctions regime

 Financial Action Task Force (FATF) high-risk and other monitored jurisdictions

-If you decide you still want to act, you’ll need to apply for a licence from OFSI before proceeding.
+If you decide you still want to act, you’ll need to have for a licence from OFSI in advance of engaging in any dealing with funds or economic resources.

 You must:

-- consider whether you have a suspicion of money laundering or terrorist financing which requires a report to the National Crime Agency (NCA)
+• consider whether you have a suspicion of money laundering or terrorist financing which requires a suspicious activity report to the National Crime Agency (NCA)

 There may be circumstances where a report to the NCA is not required.
 For example, a person on the sanctions list may be suspected of terrorist involvement but may not have received a benefit from, or been involved in, raising funds for those activities.